-Victor Sebestyen (1956) was born in Budapest.
+Victor Sebestyen (1956)

+was born in Budapest.
 He was a child when his family left Hungary as refugees.
 As a journalist, he has worked for numerous British newspapers, including The London Evening Standard, The Times and The Daily Mail.
-He has contributed to many American publications, including The New York Times.
+He has contributed to many American publications, including The

+New York Times.
 He reported widely from Eastern Europe when Communism collapsed and the Berlin Wall came down in 1989.
 He covered the wars in former Yugoslavia and the breakup of the Soviet Union.
 At The London Evening Standard he was foreign editor, media editor and chief leader writer.

-Victor Sebestyen's first book, Twelve Days (Weidenfeld and Nicolson, 2006, Pantheon 2006), was an acclaimed history of the 1956 Hungarian Uprising.
+His first book, Twelve Days (Weidenfeld and Nicolson, 2006, Pantheon 2006), was an acclaimed history of the 1956 Hungarian Uprising.
 It was translated into 12 languages.
 His second, Revolution 1989 (W&N 2009, Pantheon 2009) was a highly praised account of the fall of the Soviet empire.

-In 2017 he published Lenin: The Man, the Dictator, and the Master of Terror, an Intimate Portrait, a full-scale biography of the man who led the Russian Revolution and created the world's first Communist State.
+In 2017 he published a full-scale biography of the man who led the Russian Revolution and created the world's first Communist State.

-"Can first-rate history read like a thriller?
+Can first-rate history read like a thriller?
 With Lenin the Dictator the journalist Victor Sebestyen has pulled off this rarest of feats.
 How did he do it?
-Start with a Russian version of House of Cards and behold Vladimir Ilyich Lenin pre-empt Frank Underwood's cynicism and murderous ambition by 100 years.
+Start with a Russian version of House of Cards and behold Vladimir Ilyich Lenin preempt Frank Underwood's cynicism and murderous ambition by 100 years.
 Add meticulous research by digging into Soviet archives, including those locked away until recently.
 Plow through 9.5 million words of Lenin's Collected Works.
-Finally, apply a scriptwriter's knack for drama and suspense that needs no ludicrous cliffhangers to enthrall history buffs and professionals alike."
+Finally, apply a scriptwriter's knack for drama and suspense that needs no ludicrous cliffhangers to enthrall history buffs and professionals alike.